austin-1/recipes/vegetarian/sweet-potato-feta-muffins.md

 These savory muffins combine the earthy sweetness of sweet potatoes with the salty tang of feta and Parmesan, making them a delicious grab-and-go breakfast or a perfect side to soups.

+Adapted from _Vegetarian Heartland: Recipes for Life's Adventures_, Shelly Westerhausen

 ## Ingredients

 - 1 Tbsp unsalted butter